smartdevicelink/sdl_requirements/detailed_docs/TRS/vehicle_info/SubscribeVehicleData_TRS.md

 - respond via SubscribeVehicleData (SUCCESS) to app_2

 4.
-In case mobile application sends UnsubscribeVehicleData_request that is NOT included (omitted) in the PolicyTable group(s) assigned to the application
+In case mobile application sends SubscribeVehicleData_request that is NOT included (omitted) in the PolicyTable group(s) assigned to the application

 SDL must:
 return DISALLOWED, success:false to this mobile app